uchicago-capp-camp-2025/capp-camp-setup/documents/booster1/booster1.rst

 of 'int' and 'str'``.
 Ignore this error for now.
 We'll come back to it later.

-Now would be a good time to create a commit and push your repository with github:
+Now would be a good time to create a commit and push your work to GitHub.
+Recall that this process has three steps: stage the files you want to include in the commit, create the commit, and then push the work to GitHub:

 ::

-   $ git add -u
+   $ git add boston.py
    $ git commit -m"Fixed the syntax error"
    $ git push

+You can also use ``git add -u`` for the first step, since ``boston.py`` is already part of the repository.

 Detour: random numbers